alexdevero/alex-devero-blog/__drafts__/draft--static-class-methods-properties.md

 ### Static properties and methods and class inheritance explained

 The reason this works is due to [prototypal inheritance], the [[[Prototype]] property] to be more specific.
 When you create new class it has its own `[[Prototype]]`.
 For example, when you create new class "MyClass" the prototype of this class will be "MyClass".
-What happens when use this class to extend other classes, to create subclasses?
+What happens when you use this class to extend other classes, to create subclasses?

 When you use this class to extend other classes the prototypes of those new classes will refer to the superclass prototype.
 In case of "MyClass" class, their prototype will refer to "MyClass".
 When you try to access some property or method in a subclass, JavaScript will first look for that property or method in that subclass.